 Andrew J. Norstrud, 47, Chief Financial Officer, Director.
 Mr. Norstrud joined Grove, Inc. in July of 2019 as a consultant and became the Chief Financial Officer in April of 2020 and a Director as of January, 2020.
 Mr. Norstrud is also the Chief Financial Officer and Director of nDivision Inc. since January of 2019 and working with nDivision Inc. since March of 2018.
 Prior to joining Grove, Inc., Mr. Norstrud served as the Chief Financial Officer for Gee Group Inc. from April 1, 2015 until June 15, 2018.
 Mr. Norstrud joined the Company in March 2013 as CFO and served as CEO and CFO from March 7, 2014 until April 1, 2015.
 Mr. Norstrud served as a director of GEE Group Inc. from March 7, 2014 until August 16, 2017.
 Prior to GEE Group Inc., Mr. Norstrud was a consultant with Norco Accounting and Consulting from October 2011 until March 2013.
-From October 2005 to October 2011, Mr. Norstrud served as the Chief Financial Officer for Jagged Peak.
-Prior to his role at Jagged Peak, Mr. Norstrud was the Chief Financial Officer of Segmentz, Inc. (XPO Logistics), and played an instrumental role in the company achieving its strategic goals by pursuing and attaining growth initiatives, building a financial team, completing and integrating strategic acquisitions and implementing the structure required of public companies.
+From October 2005 to October 2001, Mr. Norstrud served as the Chief Financial Officer of Segmentz, Inc. (XPO Logistics), and played an instrumental role in the company achieving its strategic goals by pursuing and attaining growth initiatives, building a financial team, completing and integrating strategic acquisitions and implementing the structure required of public companies.
 Previously, Mr. Norstrud worked for Grant Thornton LLP and PricewaterhouseCoopers LLP and has extensive experience with young, rapid growth public companies.
 Mr. Norstrud earned a BA in Business and Accounting from Western State College and a Master of Accounting with a systems emphasis from the University of Florida.
 Mr. Norstrud is a Florida licensed Certified Public Accountant.